Eawag-SIAM/SimulatedAnnealingABC.jl/docs/src/example.md

 )
 ```

-To use `sabc` we need to define a function that returns the
+To use `sabc` we need to define a function that returns one or more
-distance(s) between a random simulation of our with parameter
+distances between a random simulation from out model with parameter
 ``\theta`` and the observed data.
-Here we define two functions, the
+Here we define two functions for demonstration.
+The
-first one returns the distance of each observed statistics and the
+first one returns the distance of each observed statistics separately and the
-second one aggregates this into a single distance.
+second one aggregates them all into a single distance.
 ```@example 1
 function f_dist_multi_stats(θ, data_obs)
     # run model